 190 km, total driving time 3,5 hours

 Today we will drive back to Chiang Mai.
-After breakfast, we will visit Wat Rong Suea Ten aka the Blue Temple.
+After breakfast, we will visit Wat Rong Suea Ten, the Blue Temple.
 The Blue Temple is stunning and attracts a growing number of visitors.
 Please note the beautiful statue of one of the most revered monks in North Thailand: Phra Upakhut.
 We continue to the White Temple: Wat Rong Khun.
-Local artist Chalermchai Kositpipat created Wat Rong Khun, which has become the most popular attraction of Chiang Rai.
-The White Temple opened for the public in 1997.
+Local artist Chalermchai Kositpipat created Wat Rong Khun, which has become the most popular attraction in Chiang Rai.
+The White Temple opened to the public in 1997.
 Since then, they have added several buildings.
 We will spend some time admiring this remarkable structure.

-Chalermchai is also an amazing painter.
-His works are exhibited in a museum on the compound.
-After our visit drive to Chiang Mai.
-Drop off at the hotel in Chiang Mai.
+Chalermchai is also a fantastic painter; his works are exhibited in a museum on the compound.
+After our visit, we will drive to Chiang Ma and drop off at the hotel in Chiang Mai.
 Thanks for joining our Explore North Thailand Tour.

 End of the program